Extremely premature birth and the choice of neonatal intensive care versus palliative comfort care: an 18-year single-center experience.

 RESULT: At 22 weeks--all 54 infants had PCC; at 23 weeks--29/78 (37%) chose NICU care, 6/29 (21%) infants survived; at 24 weeks--79/108 (73%) chose NICU care, 47/79 (59%) survived; at 25 weeks--147/153 (96%) chose NICU care, 115/147 (78%) survived; and at 26 weeks--all infants had NICU care, 176/203 (87%) survived.
 Over 18 years and 606 births, we identified only three significant concerns from families and/or physicians that required formal review.

 CONCLUSION: Most pregnant women and families choose NICU care for their extremely premature infant, but if given the option via shared decision making, a significant proportion will choose PCC at gestational ages that some NICUs mandate resuscitation.
 We support a reasoned dialogue and bioethical framework that recognizes human values to be irreducibly diverse, sometimes conflicting, and ultimately incommensurable--value pluralism.
 Respectful shared decision making requires thoughtful and compassionate flexibility, nuanced and individualized suggestions for PCC or NICU and the reduction of hierarchical directives from physicians to families.
 We continue to advocate and rely upon informed family preference between 23 and 25 weeks gestation in our updated 2015 periviability guidelines.

 Women & Children

 Kaempf, Joseph; Tomlinson, Mark; and Tuohey, J, "Extremely premature birth and the choice of neonatal intensive care versus palliative comfort care: an 18-year single-center experience."
 (2016).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 34.